Kfriokface/bepilates/wp-content/plugins/so-widgets-bundle/readme.txt

 The Widgets Bundle global interface is available at Plugins > SiteOrigin Widgets.
 Widgets can be enabled or disabled as needed.
 If a widget offers global settings, you can access those via the Settings button next to each applicable widget.

 == Changelog ==

+= 1.45.0 - 07 December 2022 =
+* Call To Action: Added `Mobile Button Align` setting.
+* PHP 8.1: Resolved form field deprecated notices.
+* Developer: Removed `edit-widgets` validation support.
+* Developer: Added min/max for number form field.

+= 1.44.2 - 03 December 2022 =
+* Added WP Rocket compatibility.
+* Button: Expanded Font Size, Padding, and Rounding to be more customizable.
+* Headline: Prevented a potential notice when adding `mobile_align` defaults to pre-existing instances.
+* Image Size Field: Update to display the setting description if available.
+* Simple Masonry: Resolved a potential `Undefined array key` warning.
+* Developer: Introduced widget validation via `sowbForms.validateFields` and `sow_validate_widget_data`.
+* Developer: Update to allow custom color palettes or for palettes to be completely removed on a field by field basis.
+* Developer: Pass state emitter field to custom callbacks.
+Allows developers to detect the field that triggered the emitter.

 = 1.44.1 - 25 November 2022 =
 * Icon Field: Resolved jQuery Migrate flag.